 Join or Renew Your Membership

-Membership in LGBT Bar Association of DC is open to lawyers, law students, and other legal professionals without regard to age, race, religion, sex, color, national origin, ancestry, disability, political affiliation, sexual orientation, or transgender status.
-LGBT Bar Association of DC members include legal professionals from large law firms, solo and small practices, government agencies, non-profits, academia, and the judiciary.
-LGBT Bar Association of DC does not sell its membership list and will keep any member’s information confidential upon request.
+Membership in the LGBT Bar Association of DC is open to lawyers, law students, and other legal professionals without regard to age, race, religion, sex, color, national origin, ancestry, disability, political affiliation, sexual orientation, or transgender status.
+The LGBT Bar Association of DC members include legal professionals from large law firms, solo and small practices, government agencies, non-profits, academia, and the judiciary.
+The LGBT Bar Association of DC does not sell its membership list and will keep any member’s information confidential upon request.

-Membership dues support all LGBT Bar Association of DC activities and are due upon joining LGBT Bar Association of DC and at the beginning of every calendar year.
+Membership dues support all LGBT Bar Association of DC activities and are due upon joining the LGBT Bar Association of DC and at the beginning of every calendar year.
 Dues vary according to annual income or student status.
-Please consider joining as a “Sustaining Member” and/or making an additional donation to support LGBT Bar Association of DC’s programs and services.
+Please consider joining as a “Sustaining Member” and/or making an additional donation to support the LGBT Bar Association of DC’s programs and services.
 You may pay dues online or mail a check payable to LGBT Bar Association of DC and this form to P.O.
 Box 34072, Washington, DC 20043.

 |Annual income less than $50,000||$50.00/year|

 Sustaining members receive a one-year membership; one guest ticket to the Annual Meeting and Awards Reception and the option to be listed in the event program and promotional material.